 You can use LED shop lights to grow lettuce.
-The more expensive grow lights work too, but aren't necessary for growing greens.
-Lights made by Commercial Electric work well for me, plus you can connect them together reducing the number of plugs needed.
+The more expensive grow lights work, too but aren’t necessary for growing greens.
+Lights made by Commercial Electric work well for me, plus you can connect them, reducing the number of plugs needed.

 Set up your heat mat and plug it in.
-Don't worry it doesn't get very hot, just warms the soil media and increases germination rate and speed.
+Don’t worry; it doesn’t get very hot, warms the soil media, and increases germination rate and speed.

-Watch the video below to see the process and I'll discuss it more afterward.
+Watch the video below to see the process, and I’ll discuss it later.

 That was pretty simple, right?

-You can choose to pre-wet the soil before planting, but mine was damp and I'd rather top spray then bottom water once the plants start growing.
+You can pre-wet the soil before planting, but mine was damp.
+I bottom water once the plants start growing.

-It's easy to over-seed the tray, so try to stay around 350 to 400 seeds per tray.
-Using too many seeds will not allow the plants to grow well as they'll compete with each other.
+It’s easy to over-seed the tray, so try to stay around 350 to 400 seeds per tray.
+Using too many seeds will not allow the plants to grow well, as they compete with each other.

 Lettuce greens or salad mix is very easy to grow.

-As the heat mat warms up the soil, condensation will accumulate on the cover, this is good as the rise in humidity is good for seed germination and the young seedlings.
+As the heat mat warms the soil, condensation accumulates on the cover.
+This is good as the rise in humidity is good for seed germination and the young seedlings.

-Leave the clear cover over the tray until there is a good carpet of seedlings poking up out of the soil.
+Leave the clear cover over the tray until a good carpet of seedlings pokes out of the soil.

-At this time, take off the clear cover so the seedlings can receive more direct light.
+Take off the clear cover now so the seedlings can receive more direct light.

 It’s also time to start bottom watering.

 Bottom watering is simple.
-Lift off the top tray and pour water or fertilizer mixture into the bottom tray to about an half-inch deep.
+Lift off the top tray and pour water or fertilizer mixture into the bottom tray to about a half-inch deep.